 The value of the company pension may be transferred to a PRB in the employee’s own name.

-The options available at retirement will be the options that were available under the company pension scheme.
+The options available at retirement will generally reflect those that were available under the original company pension scheme.

 C. Transfer to a PRSA